Environmental Design of Buildings (MSc)

 - to encourage in students an understanding of both the principles and application of the subject, using project work to emphasise practicalities and develop necessary working skills and a research dissertation to emphasise the ongoing development of knowledge.

 The course is suitable for graduates or experienced practitioners in disciplines related to the built environment, such as architecture, building services engineering, building technology or environmental studies who would like to strengthen their expertise in environmental design.
 The knowledge and skills that students gain are those needed to become specialists in environmental design.
 In most cases, they are likely to continue their careers in their original disciplines, but with the advantages the new specialism will bring.
+With sufficient career experience, the scheme should prepare students for leading roles in their respective professions.

 The course is suitable for graduates or experienced practitioners in disciplines related to the built environment, such as architecture, building services engineering, building technology or environmental studies who would like to strengthen their expertise in environmental design.
 The distance learning version of this course will be of particular interest to professionals who do not want to interrupt their careers, wherever they live.